opencrvs/documentation/v1.9.0/setup/3.-installation/3.3-set-up-a-server-hosted-environment/3.3.5-setup-dns-a-records/README.md

 {% embed url="https://youtu.be/eb1aeFstOGg" %}

-Watch the videos above to understand the OpenCRVS network and how TLS is configured in OpenCRVS servers
+Watch the videos above to understand the OpenCRVS network and how TLS is configured in OpenCRVS servers&#x20;

 ### Domain A records